Postcode:

 Pest Control Managers need strong leadership skills and should be able to communicate with a wide range of people.
 You need to be aware of industry protocols and be focused on safety at all times.
 Pest Control Managers need to be good problems solvers and should have keen observational skills.

-There is one course available for people who want to become a Pest Control Manager.
+There are 2 courses available for people who want to become a Pest Control Manager.

 In Australia, a full time Pest Control Manager generally earns $1,350 per week ($70,200 annual salary) before tax.
 This is a median figure for full-time employees and should be considered a guide only.
 As you gain more experience you can expect a potentially higher salary than people who are new to the industry.